Opentrons/opentrons-modules/stm32-modules/common/module-startup/README.md

 # MODULES STARTUP
 The STM32 modules use the STM32 inbuilt bootloader which allows for firmware updates via USB through the DFU protocol.
 In the scenario that a module's power is removed while it is in the process of updating, there is a chance that the firmware loaded on the microcontroller will be invalid.
 In this scenario, there is no way for the module to reach the bootloader again, and thus it will be "bricked" forever, unable to ever boot back to the bootloader.

 The code in this folder is intended to provide a failsafe system to prevent this scenario.
-The first chunk of memory in the micocontroller is occupied by the startup application.
+The first chunk of memory in the micocontroller is occupied by the __startup application__, which is responsible for verifying the integrity of the __application firmware__.
 The overall layout of the microcontroller memory is configurable for each microcontroller.
-Given an application size of APP_SIZE, the layout of flash memory is as follows:
+At compile and link time, a maximum size `APP_SIZE` must be specified for the firmware image, and must be provided to the startup application.
+This Given an application size of `APP_SIZE` bytes, the layout of flash memory is as follows:

 | Offset from flash start | Length   | Description |
 | ----------------------- | -------- | ----------- |